So you’ve probably heard all about the mortgage rate resets that will occur over the next decade, but now you can see them in colorful graph form!

 My Mortgage Can Reset?

 - Billions worth of mortgages will reset each month

 - Making monthly mortgage payments even more expensive

 - For those who could barely afford them to begin with

 - Expect lots of foreclosures and short sales

 What’s more frightening is that a recent poll indicated that most borrowers didn’t even realize their mortgages could/would reset, or what exactly it all meant.

 Unfortunately, for many borrowers stuck in option-arms and other high-risk adjustable loans, once their interest rates do reset, and monthly mortgage payments rise substantially, many will have little or no equity to bail themselves out.

-Interestingly, many loans deemed prime during loan origination and subsequent dumping on the secondary market will in fact be identified as subprime loans once interest rates reset, as many borrowers who got into the loans did so only because the teaser rate was the only affordable payment.
+Interestingly, many loans deemed prime (A-paper) during loan origination and subsequent dumping on the secondary market will in fact be identified as subprime loans once interest rates reset, as many borrowers who got into the loans did so because the teaser rate was the only affordable payment.

 Related: How mortgage rates are determined.